Bar/Bat Mitzvah candle lighting ceremonies have come a long way…

 If no song comes to mind, then you can choose a song from this list of Bar/Bat Mitzvah songs.

-Tip for the Jokers: If the people you’re inviting up have a sense of humor – choose a song that makes them laugh.
+Tip for the Jokers: If the people you’re inviting up have a good sense of humor – choose a song that makes them LOL.

 5. Dedicate a small speech for each person

-Just like you wouldn’t give an Oscar award without introducing the person, and why they’re an Oscar nominee in the first place – you wouldn’t invite someone to light a candle without introducing them to your guests, and why they “won” a spot in the candle lighting ceremony.
+Just like you wouldn’t give an Oscar award without introducing the person, and why they were nominated in the first place – you shouldn’t invite someone to light a candle without first introducing them to your guests, and why they “won” a spot in the candle lighting ceremony.

 Don’t worry, it’s less tedious than it sounds.
 Let’s take a closer look…